robertpbaxter/fastback-server/README.md

 # Features:

--Implemented using Node.js, Express, PostgreSQL, and Sequelize
+Implemented using Node.js, Express, PostgreSQL, and Sequelize

--Authentication and encrytion using Bcrypt hashing/salting and JSON Web Tokens for user authentication
+Authentication and encrytion using Bcrypt hashing/salting and JSON Web Tokens for user authentication

--Three models and controllers that implement foreign keys for normalization as manual database associations
+Three models and controllers that implement foreign keys for normalization as manual database associations

--Deployed via Heroku
+Deployed via Heroku